truefoundry/cognita/README.md

 -   The codebase currently uses `OpenAIEmbeddings` you can registered as `default`.
 -   You can register your custom embeddings in `backend/modules/embedder/__init__.py`
+-   You can also add your own embedder an example of which is given under `backend/modules/embedder/mixbread_embedder.py`.
+It inherits langchain embedding class.

 ### Customizing Parsers: